pimvh/nsd/README.md

 # TLDR - What will happen if I run this

-- validate whether variables are all defined
+- Validate whether variables are all defined
-- install nsd (nsd_install set)
+- Install nsd (nsd_install set)
-- create a bunch of required directories for NSD and ZSK and KSK organisation
+- Create a bunch of required directories for NSD and ZSK and KSK organisation
-- setup nsd-control with certificates
+- Setup nsd-control with certificates
-- setup zones and move dnssecpls script
+- Setup zones and move dnssecpls script
-- setup dnssecpls service (with failmail to required addr)
+- Setup dnssecpls service (with failmail to required addr)

 # Future Improvements